 Commissioning logs

-MAAS logs the commissioning process for every machine with timestamped records.
-If commissioning fails, check the logs.
+MAAS logs timestamped records of commissioning events for every machine.
+If commissioning fails, check the logs first.

 Automatic selection